 Enjoy a long walk to some of the best shopping all in one place.
 You can expect anything from a top luxury shop to some of the best bargains in town.
 Also, check out some of the side street restaurants, pubs, and other must-stops are along the way.

 Exploring the West End

-Hop on the subway and just a few stops from the city center is the West End district of the city.
-It’s young and hip with plenty of boutiques, vintage shopping and cafes due to its proximity to the university.
+Hop on the subway and just a few steps from the city center is the West End district of the city.
+It’s young and hip with plenty of boutiques, vintage shopping, and cafes due to its proximity to the university.

 You might need to take a double look at this statue outside the Gallery of Modern Art on Queen Street, but the hat is a traffic cone.
 Rumor says that students every night come and throw a traffic cone in and police take it down every morning – I think it’s now permanent.